pBread/conversation-relay-robust-demo/README.md

 twilio phone-numbers:update +1[your-twilio-number] --voice-url=https://your-server.ngrok.io/incoming
 ```

 This configuration tells Twilio to send incoming call audio to your app when someone calls your number.
-The app responds to the incoming call webhook with a [Stream](https://www.twilio.com/docs/voice/twiml/stream) TwiML verb that will connect an audio media stream to your websocket server.
+The app responds to the incoming call webhook with a `<ConversationRelay>` TwiML verb that will connect your websocket server.

 ## Modifying the ChatGPT Context & Prompt